Snacks and sweetened drinks - children

 Put snacks in small plastic bags so they are easy to carry in a pocket or backpack.
-Putting snacks in small bags also helps you give your child the right size portion.
+Use small bags to give your child the right size portions.

 Avoid junk food snacks like chips, candy, cake, cookies, and ice cream.
-The best way to keep kids from eating junk food or other unhealthy snacks is to avoid having these foods in your house.
+It is easier to keep kids away from these foods if you do not have them in your house.

-It’s OK to let your child have an unhealthy snack once in a while.
-Never allowing any unhealthy snacks or sweets may result in your child sneaking these foods.
+It's OK to let your child have an unhealthy snack once in a while.
+Children may try to sneak unhealthy food if they are never allowed to have these foods.
 The key is balance.

 - Replace your candy dish with a fruit bowl.

 - If you have foods like cookies, chips, or ice cream in your house, store them where they are hard to see or reach.
-Put ice cream at the back of the freezer and chips on a high shelf.
-Move healthier foods to the front, at eye level.
+Move healthier foods to the front of the pantry and refrigerator, at eye level.

 - If your family snacks while watching TV, put a portion of the food in a bowl or on a plate for each person.
 It's easy to overeat straight from the package.

-Encourage your children to drink a lot of water.
+Encourage children to drink a lot of water.

 Even 100% juices can add weight.
-A child drinking a 12-ounce orange juice every day can gain up to 15 pounds per year, if already taking in enough calories.
+A child drinking a 12-ounce orange juice every day, in addition to other foods, can gain up to 15 pounds per year.

-- If your child prefers flavored drinks or juice instead of water, try diluting these drinks with water.
-Start by adding only a little water, and then slowly increase the amount.
+- Try diluting juices and flavored drinks with water.
+Start by adding only a little water.
+Then slowly increase the amount.

 Other Tips to Keep in Mind

-- The size of the snack should be the right size for your child.
-For example, give half a banana to a 2-year-old and a whole banana to a 10-year-old.
+- The size of a snack should be the right size for your child.
+For example, give half a banana to a 2 year-old and a whole banana to a 10-year-old.

 - Pick foods that are low in fat and sugar and high in fiber and water.
 This means an apple is better than a bag of chips.

-- Aim for fruits, vegetables, and whole-grain snacks.
+- Offer children fruits, vegetables, and whole-grain snacks instead of sweets.

 - Naturally sweetened foods are better than foods and drinks that contain added sugar.
-Fresh fruit is a healthier choice than a fruit-flavored drink.
 Foods and drinks that list sugar or corn syrup as one of the first ingredients are not healthy snack choices.

 - Avoid fried foods like French fries, onion rings, and other fried snacks.